 Ms. Kruze clerked for Judge James Ware and externed for Judge Saundra Armstrong, both of the Northern District of California.
 She graduated from University of California, Hastings College of the Law in the top 5% of her class, and was elected to the Order of the Coif.
 While at Hastings, she was senior symposium editor for the Hastings Law Journal.

+Ms. Kruze was selected as one of the “Best LGBT Lawyers Under 40” in 2017 by the LGBT Bar Association.
 The Daily Journal named Diana Kruze to its list of “Top 40 Under 40” lawyers in California for 2016.
 Also in 2016, Ms. Kruze was awarded the A. Leon Higginbotham Fellowship by the American Arbitration Association, and was elected as a fellow of the American Bar Foundation.
 In 2013, Ms. Kruze received the Barrister of the Year Award from the Bar Association of San Francisco.
 Super Lawyers has also named Ms. Kruze to its Rising Stars list for Northern California for the past five years in a row.

 ©1996-2017 Morrison & Foerster LLP.
 All rights reserved.